 Cut sections, cubes or slices, however, should be placed inside the refrigerator.

 Wash in cool running water and dry mop just like in other tubers.
 Peel off the thick fibrous skin using a vegetable peeler or paring knife.
 Peel and other plant parts contain rotenone, an organic poison; and therefore, should be discarded.
 It then can be cut into cubes, sliced, or chopped into fine strips in a ways desired.

 Fresh jicama is used much like a vegetable and is an important starch source in much of Central America.
 It stays crisp when cooked, making it one of the wonderful vegetable in stir-fries.

 Here are some serving tips:

 Photo courtesy: Rex roof

-Raw jicama has sweet succulent apple like fruity taste.
-In many parts of Mexico, fresh tubers are cut into cubes/sticks and sprinkled with lime juice, salt and dressed with olive oil and paprika or ground chilli pepper and enjoyed!
+Raw jicama has sweet, succulent apple like fruity taste.
+In many parts of Mexico, fresh tubers are cut into cubes/sticks and sprinkled with lime juice, salt and dressed with olive oil and paprika or ground chili pepper and enjoyed!

-In Indonesia, they are served with much like Malayan salad but with added rujak sauce made from palm sugar, tamarind, shrimp paste, chili peppers, and sautéed peanut paste.
-Also, as a rujak tumbuk, wherein all the above-mentioned ingredients ground in a wooden mortar and served in a banana leaf.
+In Indonesia, they served with much like Malayan salad but with added rujak sauce made from palm sugar, tamarind, shrimp paste, chili peppers, and sautéed peanut paste.
+Also, as a rujak tumbuk, wherein all the ingredients mentioned above ground in a wooden mortar and served on a banana leaf.